knennigtri/aep-tag-tool/README.md

     -e, --export <PID>                  Mode to export a given property ID.
     -i, --import <propertyFile.json>    Mode to import a property given a config file.
-    -d, --delete <searchStr>            Mode to delete properties containing a specific string -C,-E,-D,-R,-L,-P                   [import] Options to partially import.
+    -d, --delete <searchStr>            Mode to delete properties containing a specific string --debug                            [import] append timestamp to created property name -C,-E,-D,-R,-L,-P                   [import] Options to partially import.
 See -h import -t, --title  <title>                [import] optional new title of tag property -p, --pid    <pid>                  [import] import into an existing property ID -s, --settings <settings.yml>      [import] unique property settings for a new org -o, --output <folder>               [export] folder path to save export property.
 Default ./ -v, --version                       Displays version of this package --jwt                               Use if using JWT Auth.
 Deprecated by Adobe.
 Default is OAuth.